das91t70/S5/README.md

 * model.py - It contains Convolutional Neural Network to train MNIST dataset
 * utils.py - It contains utilities to train , test the model and to visualise the loss and accuracy of model for the given data
 * S5.ipynb - It contains code to import required packages, device to choose, load and prepare mnist data and calls function to train, evaluate and visualise the model loss and accuracy on MNIST data.
+* README.md - It contains project description and explanation of functionality

 ### Convolutional Neural Network ( ***models.py*** )